About

 My Mission

-As a current interpreting student, I know I have lots to learn.
-Based on my present knowledge, my mission is to become a registered interpreter, both nationally and in the state of Indiana.
-I want to follow current best practices and in the future engage in conversations that question those practices so I’m always growing along with the science and data as a professional.
+I know I have lots to learn.
+Based on my present knowledge, my mission is to become a BEI certified interpreter, and work in Indiana and Michigan.
+I want to follow current best practices and engage in conversations that question those practices so I’m always growing along with up-to-date research.
 Still, interpreting is a human experience, meaning I want to prove myself trustworthy, empathetic, and dependable to all interpreting participants.

 My History